Katalyst99/Algo-in-C/README.md

 ## 43.Minimum Number of Jumps:
 * This algorithm has several real-world applications, especially in gaming, robotics, and navigation systems.
 For example, in robotics, the algo can be used to determine the minimum number of steps a robot needs to take to reach a specific location.

+## 44.Check for BST:
+* This algorithm is important in several real-world applications that involve binary trees.
+For example, In database systems, BST is often used for indexing data.
+The algo is used to ensure that the indexing process is efficient and accurate.